intmus/intas19-20/_01-introduction-to-intervals/dictation.md

 Download these two PDFs and read them before the next class.

-**"Intervals Through Key Relationships** provides a more detailed explanation of the principles of recommended solfege for intervals.
+**"Intervals Through Key Relationships"** provides a more detailed explanation of the principles of recommended solfege for intervals.
 Play the examples on the piano and sing them until you have internalized the rationale for the context-based system of identifying and singing intervals.

 {% include download.html title="Intervals Through Key Relationships" filename="Unit2intervalskeys.pdf" %}